-A confounding factor is the age of the farm owner/ manager.
-Education levels are more likely to be higher in the younger generation whereas the decision-makers on farms are more likely to be the older generation-the owners.
+A confounding factor is the age of the farm owner/manager.
+Education levels are more likely to be higher in the younger generation whereas decision-making on farm is more likely to be by the older generation-the owners.
 This conundrum is likely to be holding back innovation and extending by one or two decades the lag time between R&D outcomes and their adoption on farm.
 This is likely to be accentuated by the relatively recent demise of public extension services.
 These services are being replaced by the private sector and by electronic means, with the younger generations more likely to access electronic sources.